Many organizations offer funding for graduate school, and these are some that our students have successfully used in the past.

 Links to scholarships offered in multiple countries and multiple degree programs.

-Jim & Anna Hyonjoo Lint National Security Scholarship
+Jim and Anna Hyonjoo Lint National Security Scholarship

 Junior League of Monterey

-This scholarship is awarded to a female student with financial need, pursuing higher education in order to obtain a degree that will help her impact women and children in our local community.
+This scholarship is awarded to a female student with financial need who is pursuing higher education in order to obtain a degree that will help her impact women and children in our local community.